Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 Kara was found by Superman in suspended animation as the only survivor

-after her planet was thrown out of orbit from Krypton’s explosion and brought
+after her planet was thrown out of orbit from Krypton’s explosion, and brought

 her back to Earth to be cared for by his parents.
 She was determined to become

-and inexperienced.
+young and inexperienced.
 That didn’t stop her from trying her hand at heroing

 whenever she could, however.
+That included becoming friends with and teaming-up

 Darkseid doesn't tolerate DeSaad and Mannheim's failure. |